mikeruhl/AzureDnsTools/README.md

 If a record already exists in Azure and the record type allows additional records (ex, TXT), the script will append the new value to the existing record set and submit it.
 If it can't be appended, like an A record, it will output an error.

 _Let's get real_.
 I wrote this script to move away from a company called Peer 1.
 They allowed duplicate CNAME and A records, which is technically not allowed.
 Because of this, I have a check in here to avoid an Azure error that I'd like to talk about.
-If you have a duplicate CNAME and A record, the script will output an error and keep going, so **check your logs**.
-It will favor the A record over the CNAME due to performance gains.
-In the extremely unlikely event of the A and CNAME values being equal, it will emit a warning.
-More likely though, it will emit an error for you to check which one is correct.
+If you have a duplicate CNAME and A record, the script will favor CNAMEs over A records, so **check your logs**.
+This was a requirement for us since we needed to point to deployment slots in web apps which are url based.
+You will get detailed logs of why a CNAME or A was picked or skipped, so check the output.

 ### Prerequisites
 The csv file should have the following headers: